outfox/fennecs/www/misc/Roadmap.md

 - `World.SetGarbageCollectionStrategy<I>` to set the strategy for a given Interface.
 :::

-::: details `0.5.0+` Dog Fooding & Enhanced Beta Phase
+::: details `0.5.0+` Dog Fooding Phase + Enhanced Beta
+- systematic internal and external beta testing
 - using the library in a [real-world project](https://jupiter.blue)
 - additional 1st party demos
 - iteration on examples and tutorials